 |Degree Completion Term||Bachelor’s and Master’s Application Deadlines|

 All courses must be completed, final grades recorded, and university requirements fulfilled in order for a degree to be awarded.
 There are four degree award dates (August, December, January, and May).
 Degrees are formally recognized at Spring commencement.
 Students must have completed their degree the previous August, December or January Term or be enrolled in their final classes in the Spring Semester to participate.
+(The exception to this is that students in programs with eight semesters of coursework followed by student teaching may participate so long as all requirements have been satisfied other than student teaching and concurrent seminar.)
 Students intending to complete their degree the August following the Spring ceremony may petition the Office of the Provost to participate in the Spring ceremony.
 Participation in a commencement ceremony and/or inclusion of a student’s name in the commencement bulletin does not indicate that a degree will be awarded.
 All degree requirements must be successfully completed by the term deadline for a degree to be awarded.
 The actual term of degree completion recorded is the graduation date on the permanent records.

 Degrees with honors of cum laude, magna cum laude, and summa cum laude are granted.
 A student must earn a cumulative grade point average of 3.50 for cum laude, 3.75 for magna cum laude, and 3.90 for summa cum laude (applicable to undergraduate level only).
 Graduation honors are determined by the cumulative grade point average of all PLU coursework (defined as courses taught by PLU faculty for PLU).
 Students must complete a minimum of 64 semester hours at PLU to be eligible for graduation honors.
 Study Away courses at a PLU-approved program count toward the 64-hour minimum, but do not count toward graduation honors unless the courses are taught by PLU faculty.
 Term honors will be determined on the same basis as graduation honors.